What is Matcha?

 How can you reap the benefits of Matcha?

 In matcha powder, all the nutrition from the tea leaves can be ingested, not letting any of the goodness go to waste.
 This means that you can gain a whole lot for your health just by supplementing a little matcha powder.

 Matcha is super versatile and just 1/2-1 teaspoon can go a long way.
 Whisk up a teaspoon of matcha with hot water to make a paste, then heat with your choice of milk into a delightful matcha latte.
 Our recipe here for a creamy, superfood Matcha Latte is ridiculously easy and makes the perfect morning energiser drink.

-Matcha powder can also be scooped into smoothies and chia puddings, like this sweet and delicious Matcha Chia Pudding, which only takes a few minutes to prep, or this Basil Seed Trifle with Matcha & Berries that goes down just as well for dessert as it does breakfast!
+Matcha powder can also be scooped into smoothies and chia puddings, or this Basil Seed Trifle with Matcha & Berries that goes down just as well for dessert as it does breakfast!
 Matcha powder can even add a brilliant green, nutrient-rich dose to raw and baked treats, like this Coconut Ice treat that combines a sweet, coconutty flavour with a yummy crumbly texture.

 Get creative with matcha powder, adding it to both sweet and savoury foods as you desire!